dobresvetlo/svetlo/README.md

    ```
    (replace with actual IP address)

-1. There are two options how to use _svetlo_ via `svetlo-mt.py`:
+1. There are two options how to use _svetlo_ via `svetlo.py`:
    1. Use it offline letting it to read data from local datafiles (default):
       ```
-      sudo python svetlo-mt.py
+      sudo python svetlo.py
       ```
    1. or via network using UDP:
       ```
-      sudo python svetlo-mt.py --listen
+      sudo python svetlo.py --listen
       ```
       (It is now listening on default UDP port and waiting for data).
 Send some data:
-      - Run the TouchDesigner file and override the IP address accordingly to send the data
+      - Open the .toe TouchDesigner file and override the IP address accordingly to send the data
       - (or optionally test with `svetlo-send.py` first
 1. There is a simple help included, many things might be overriden from command line as arguments:
    ```
-   python svetlo-mt.py --help
+   python svetlo.py --help
    ```

 ### Make it start automatically on (re)boot